Sawii00/wmc/README.md

 4. Run next classification or logging

 ## Flashing binaries
-On Windows:
-The makefile project can be imported, build, and debugged with the STM32CubeIde provided by STMicroelectronics.

 On Linux:
 A script is provided in scripts to debug with OpenOCD and arm-none-eabi-gdb using the ST-Link V2.
 Flashing can be done via USB in DFU mode (hold boot button while connecting the board to PC) or via the ST-Link V2.
 When using OpenOCD the config file stm32l4plusx.cfg has to be copied to the OpenOCD directory.
 See this [tutorial](https://www.plguo.com/posts/stm32/STM32-Development-without-an-IDE) to set up the toolchain.

+On Windows:
+The makefile project can be imported in STM32CubeIde provided by STMicroelectronics.
+To set up a toolchain for OpenOCD follow this [tutorial](https://www.youtube.com/watch?v=PxQw5_7yI8Q).
+Use the [OpenOCD](https://github.com/STMicroelectronics/OpenOCD) version of STMicroelectronics instead and copy the config file as specified for Linux.

 Note that debugging via the ST-Link is currently not possible because the SWDIO pin is reprogrammed to trigger the frequency swipe of the Arduino.